fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

 indicator, if provided by ICAO Doc 7910 <sup>[[7]](#references)</sup>.
-If the aerodrome has no ICAO Doc 7910 location indicator, the minimum aerodrome reference shall consist of the name of the aerodrome and its geographical location, namely the aerodrome reference point.
+If the aerodrome has no ICAO Doc 7910 location indicator, the minimum aerodrome reference shall consist of the name of the aerodrome and its geographical location, namely the aerodrome reference point or relative reference point.

 ### OPTION 2 - Minimum reference with supplementary AIXM pointer